0xacx/chatGPT-shell-cli/README.md

   - `history` To view your chat history, type `history`
   - `models` To get a list of the models available at OpenAI API, type `models`
   - `model:` To view all the information on a specific model, start a prompt with `model:` and the model `id` as it appears in the list of models.
 For example: `model:text-babbage:001` will get you all the fields for `text-babbage:001` model
+  - `command:` To get a command with the specified functionality and run it, just type `command:` and explain what you want to achieve.
+The script will always ask you if you want to execute the command. i.e. `command: show me all files in this directory that have more than 150 lines of code"
+  *If a command modifies your file system or dowloads external files the script will show a warning you before executing.*

 ### Chat context